 In addition, the plan will outline which specific treatments you will receive.

-Inpatient Treatment Services
+Inpatient Treatment Services At ORC

-Most inpatient drug and alcohol rehab programs offer the following treatment services:
+Our inpatient drug and alcohol rehab programs offer the following treatment services:

 When you regularly abuse a drug, you will likely become physically dependent on it.
 That means your body will start requiring the drug to function normally.